Follow the graduate entry route and become a Chartered Accountant (CA)

 To qualify as a CA, you’ll also need a minimum of 450 days of relevant practical experience.
 You’ll gain this by signing a training agreement and working with an ICAS-authorised employer – and earn a competitive salary whilst you learn.

 The range of available employers varies, from big accountancy firms and large corporations, to government offices, smaller start-ups and local companies, so you’re bound to find a training vacancy that fits you.

 Most CA students hold non-accountancy degrees.
 With this type of degree, you won’t be eligible for exemptions and will begin at Test of Competence (TC), which provides the trainee CA with base concepts, knowledge and skills.

 Graduates with ICAS-accredited degrees

-If you graduated with an ICAS-accredited degree, you could be eligible for up to five exemptions from the first level of the CA qualification.
+If you graduated with an ICAS-accredited degree, you could be eligible for up to six exemptions from the first level of the CA qualification.

 Graduates with non-UK degrees